 At Kingston, we believe it is important that children use the correct vocabulary for tools and learn to use them correctly.

-At Kingston, art has been carefully designed for progression through each year group.
+At Kingston, Design and Technology has been carefully designed for progression through each year group.
 We have designed knowledge organisers for each year group to show the year group expectations.

 We ensure the children: